sourcegraph/about/handbook/people-ops/spending-company-money.md

   - Any other laptop that meets minimum requirements (4-cores, 16 GB, SSD) and is not more expensive than the pre-approved laptops above.

 **Laptop (non-engineers):**
 - [13" MacBook Pro, 2.4 GHz 4-core, 8 GB, 256 GB SSD](https://www.apple.com/shop/buy-mac/macbook-pro/13-inch-space-gray-256gb-2.4ghz-quad-core-processor-with-turbo-boost-up-to-4.1ghz#).
-If you need to update any specs, please reach out to PeopleOps for approval.
+If you need to update any specs, please reach out to @sourcegraph/people-ops's for approval.
 - Any other laptop that is of equal or lesser value than the pre-approved laptop.

 **Laptop insurance:** $380